ESSS/clcache-builder/README.md

 ## How to update to a new version

-The version in the first line of the `appveyor.yml` file should be changed to the new version.
+In the `appveyor.yml` file, change the version in the first line and in the `CLCACHE_VERSION` environment variable to reflect the new version.

+Create a new release on GitHub with a tag such as `v4.0.0` and a name such as `clcache 4.0.0`.
+A new build will be trigerred, and the artifacts published by AppVeyor.

-Artifacts are published by AppVeyor from builds in the `master` branch.
-These artifacts should be uploaded to a new GitHub release, and the `.nuspec` package uploaded to Chocolatey.
+Artifacts are published by AppVeyor from builds in tagged commits in the `master` branch.
+These artifacts should be attached to the GitHub release, and the `.nuspec` package uploaded to Chocolatey.

 ## How it works